 Everyone has weaknesses and this question is designed to throw you off, to see how much insight you have of your own shortcomings and exactly how much dirt you are willing to share with the interviewer.
 Being honest about your weaknesses will be the best policy, your answers will be checked when the employer does your references anyway.

-Don’t shoot yerself in the foot
+Don’t shoot yourself in the foot:

 I will assume you have a few weaknesses, when prompted make sure you only bring up stuff that won’t affect the job you are interviewing for.
 Don’t say “I find it hard to delegate” when you are a manager, don’t say “numbers aren’t my thing” when you are an accountant.
 Pick a weakness that is not likely to make an impact at work, such as “I don’t understand the French impressionists” when you are a car mechanic.

-Don’t pull a fast one
+Don’t pull a fast one:

-Don’t try the old trick of turning a weakness into a strength by saying “I work too hard, stay in the office too long and can’t stop myself because I love my job so much”.
-Not only will the interviewer have heard it before, they will think you are a bit of a nutter and your behavior probably won’t be very popular with the rest of the team.
+Don’t try the old trick of turning a weakness into a strength by saying “I work too hard, stay in the office too long, and can’t stop myself because I love my job so much”.
+Not only will the interviewer have heard it before, but they will also think you are a bit of a nutter and your behavior probably won’t be very popular with the rest of the team.
 Furthermore, by dropping a cliché like that, you risk annoying the interviewer and he/she will keep asking for a ‘real’ weakness until they get something juicy to fill in the weakness box.

-1. A weakness you are working on
+1) A weakness you are working on:

 Talk about a recent shortcoming that you are fully aware of and already improving on.
 It can be time management for instance; you have learned not to take on too much work as the quality of your output cannot be guaranteed.
 You have now taken a course in time management, you use a to-do list as well as a calendar and things are improving.